 You can deactivate this feature by clickingin the Reset Candidate Password section.
 The deactivation option only displays after activating the feature.

 - Candidates will not be informed that the password expires in 48 hours.
 This information can be included in the Admin Password Change email.
 See Email Triggers.

 - The career site will not include messaging that candidates can contact the career site administrator to have their password reset.

 - If a candidate's duplicate accounts are merged as a result of resetting the password, some users may not be able to log in with the temporary password because their primary account was deleted during the merging.

-When activated, the Candidate Email Verification feature requires candidates to verify their email address before gaining access to sensitive application materials via My Profile on the career site.
-Verification is performed when the candidate clicks a verification link in a system-generated email that is automatically sent when they create their account.
+With the Candidate Email Verification feature, administrators can choose to require candidates to verify their email address before gaining access to sensitive application materials via My Profile on the career site.
+Verification is performed when the candidate clicks a verification link in a system-generated email that is automatically sent when they create their account on the career site.
 The link opens the career site, where a message appears indicating whether the verification was successful.
 From here, candidates can quickly access the job search page and their My Profile page.

 Note: The email that is sent to the candidate is not customizable.
 This is a system-generated email.
 In order for the email to fire, a default "from" email address must be present in a backend setting.
 The backend setting can be configured by contacting Global Product Support.